Spotted in the main yard at Claymills Pumping Station by Alan

 directory entries for a N.S.
 Brick Co at Hartshill.
 If anyone can

-confirm the company name of this brick, please contact David
+confirm the company name of this brick, please let me know.
+Photographed at

 Apedale Heritage Museum by Martyn Fretwell.